nowitsabby/dark-rpg-nextjs/assets/srd/advancement.md

 ### Taking Talents Multiple Times

-Some talents can be taken multiple times, which is noted in the talent’s description\.
-There are only a few of these talents; the most prominent is Sound Constitution, which increases a Player Character’s wounds each time it is taken\.
+Some talents can be taken multiple times, which is noted in the talent's description\.
+There are only a few of these talents; the most prominent is Sound Constitution, which increases a Player Character's wounds each time it is taken\.
 When taking these talents multiple times, the player simply pays the experience cost each time\.
 It should be noted, however, that some talents that can be taken multiple times have a hard limit, indicating the maximum number of times they can be purchased\.

 #### Specialist Talents